-Samples of documentation are included in the appendices.
-VERBAL AND TEXT MESSAGES ARE NOT ACCEPTABLE FOR PRESCRIBED MEDICATION.

-Each pupil receiving medication will have the following documentation:

-- Written request and permission by parents / carers for school to administer medication (Form A - appendices) - Written confirmation of administration from a health practitioner for prescribed medicines including confirmation of an annual review for asthma that requires continued use of an salbutamol inhaler only in school, specifically named for the child concerned. - Pupil record of medication administered.
-(Form B appendices) - Parental/guardian consent for school trips - Parental /guardian verbal consent on day of administration for Calpol or Children's Piriton.
+- 9. Samples of documentation are included in the appendices.
+VERBAL MESSAGES ARE NOT ACCEPTABLE. - 10.
+Each pupil receiving medication will have the following documentation: - Written request for school to administer medication (Form A appendices) - Written confirmation of administration from a health practitioner - Pupil record of medication administered.
+(Form B appendices) - Parental/guardian consent for school trips - Parental /quardian verbal consent on day of administration for Calpol - 11.
 In addition, pupils with complex medical needs will have an Individual Health Care Plan (IHCP).
-(Form C - Appendices).
+(Form C Appendices).